-The theme of next year’s STEM video game challenge is SCALE.
+The theme of the 2021 STEM video game challenge is SCALE.
 As with previous themes, how you and your team incorporate scale into your game is completely up to you!

 We’re looking for creative, engaging and fun responses to the theme – they can be very literal and direct, or highly conceptual.
 Let your imagination run wild!